ollionorg/spanner-migration-tool-fork/docs/data-types/mysql.md

 While Spanner supports check constraints, the Spanner migration tool currently migrates all valid check constraints from MySQL to Spanner.

 If any unsupported or invalid check constraints are found during the migration preparation phase, errors should be shown in the Issues & Suggestions tab.
-These check constraints can then be manually removed.
+These check constraints can then be manually fixed or removed.

 > Note: This feature is only available for MySQL versions 8.0.16 and above.
 For versions below this, users can manually add check constraints using the Spanner migration tool (SMT).